jamirando/crazyflie_clean/README.md

 # crazyflie_clean
-A clean version of crazyflie stuff... meow
+A clean version of crazyflie stuff... meow meow

 ## Repository organization
 This is a ROS repository.
 The main ROS workspace is, unsurprisingly, located in the `ros/` directory accessible from the root of the repository.
 Within the ROS workspace, there are multiple packages (in `ros/src/`) pertaining to different aspects of the testbed.
 The core SDK is located in the `crazyflie_ros` directory (which contains multiple packages).
 This has not been altered in any meaningful way from the raw version availaible [here](https://github.com/whoenig/crazyflie_ros).
 Other packages' functionality should be fairly clear from the name, e.g. `crazyflie_lqr` provides several LQR controllers, and `crazyflie_state_estimator` provides multiple different state estimators.